shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-06-UsingCloudStorage.md

 }
 ```

 To enter data for your schema, you need to use settings page.
-Basically, the [settings pages]({{ site.url }}/docs/extensions/tutorials/writing-settings-page) are web pages are on the Builder.
+Basically, the [settings pages]({{ site.url }}/docs/extensions/tutorials/writing-settings-page) are web pages on the Builder.
 Extension developers write them to enable app owners to manage their extensions.

 Shoutem prepared a CMS settings page inside the [shoutem.cms](https://github.com/shoutem/extensions/tree/master/shoutem-cms) extension that you can use to manage data for your `schema` on Shoutem Cloud.
 Reference that settings page in the `Restaurants` shortcut and pass it the `Restaurants` schema.
 The page will appear when an app owner selects the `Restaurants` shortcut on the Builder: